An econo-environmental history of Chicago

 "Finally," people thought when this book came out, "Chicago explained!"
 I thought that, anyway.
 Of course, threads of Cronon's arguments run through many of the better histories and geographies of the great metropolis.
 But Cronon wove them together more deftly than anyone while adding essential new findings about capital flows.

-This version differs slightly from the original by the removal of a pointless aside about Springfield and the reordering of others.
+This piece borrows heavily from the review I wrote of the book for Chicago Enterprise magazine.
+(That review is here.)
+This IT version differs slightly from the original by the removal of a pointless aside about Springfield and the reordering of a few paragraphs.

 By the way, Cronon's book about the Connecticut Indians, Changes in the Land: Indians, Colonists, and the Ecology of New England (New York: Hill & Wang, 1983) shaped my own, much later history of mid-Illinois.
 For more about Cronon's work, see his website.